 Wind — Winds can have a profound effect on fishing conditions as they move water and influence tides, making high and low tides higher or lower than normal depending on whether it is blowing onshore (from the ocean onto the beach) or offshore(from the beach into the ocean).

-They also have an effect over other conditions that influence fishing, such as the height of the sandbars and breakers as well as the depth of the troughs.
-Lastly, winds can affect casting distance and accuracy as well as currents, which can in turn require you to use heavier sinkers/ lures and make more frequent casts to get your bait or lure to the desired spot and keep it there.
+They also have an effect on other conditions that influence fishing, such as the height of the sandbars and breakers as well as the depth of the troughs.
+Lastly, winds can affect casting distance and accuracy as well as currents, which can, in turn, require you to use heavier sinkers/ lures and make more frequent casts to get your bait or lure to the desired spot and keep it there.

 Spend a Day at the Beach Fishing

 A day at the beach surf fishing takes a little planning.
 Having said that, there are many good reasons to consider for doing it.
 You can catch surf fish species from striped bass, snook and corbina to bluefish, redfish, flounder, tarpon, snapper, sea trout, halibut and sometimes even sharks, depending on your location.
 It is also a good way to spend a day at the beach.
 However, if you decide to fish when there are many beachgoers, try to find a spot where there are not many people in the water or, better yet, where there are none.